eregs/regulations-parser/README.md

 If you review the history of the `fec_docs` repo, you'll see some of the types of changes that need to be made.

+## Concepts

+- **Diff**: a structure representing the changes between two regulation trees, describing which nodes were modified, deleted, or added.
+- **Layer**: a grouping of extra information about the regulation, generally tied to specific text.
+For example, citations are a layer which refers to the text in a specific paragraph.
+There are also layers which apply to the entire tree, for example, the regulation letter.
+These are more or less a catch all for information which doesn't directly fit in the tree.
+- **Rule** or **Notice**: a representation of the same concept as issued by the Federal Register.
+Rules change regulations, but have a great deal of meta data.
+Rules contain the contents of those changes, the effective dates of those changes, the authors of those changes, and even (potentially) detailed analyses of each of the sections that changed.
+- **Tree**: a representation of the regulation content.
+It's a recursive structure, where each component (part, subpart, section, paragraph, sub-sub-sub paragraph, etc.) is also a tree

 ## Features

 * Split regulation into paragraph-level chunks